Gajanan Vijay: Summary

 In Balapur, Maharaj was sitting naked in a street, and passerbys paid their respects to the saint.
-A police constable, Narayan Asirji began beating maharaj, until marks became visible on the saints body.
+A police constable, Narayan Asirji began beating maharaj, until marks became visible on the saint's body.
 Later, the Havaldar and his relatives died within a fortnight.
 A brahmin, called Hari Jakhadya, who moved place to place, asked Maharaj to bless him for a stable married life and children, due to which Maharaj spat on him, but blessed him.
 In Kapildhara, a man called Nimonkar, who was a Yoga scholar met Shri Gajanan Maharaj there.
 Maharaj gave Nimonkar a chart and a red stone telling him to practice in front of the stone, and repeat the hymns on the chart.
-Later Nimonkar met Maharaj near Nashik’s Godavari river, and met Maharaj in Lawyer Dhumal’s residence.
+Later Nimonkar met Maharaj near Nashik's Godavari river, and met Maharaj in Lawyer Dhumal's residence.
 Tukaram Kokate suffered misfortune of losing his children, and he promised Maharaj a child of those that survived.
 Later, Tukaram had three children, and Tukaram forgot his promise, resulting in his eldest son, Narayan falling mortally sick.
 Narayan was given to Shri Gajanan Maharaj, to honour his promise.

 Maharaj and Hari Patil went to Pandharpur to visit Vithhal, where Maharaj requested passage to Vaikunta, as all his work was done, and began weeping.
 This worried Hari Patil, who was consoled by Maharaj.
 Maharaj told his devotees to immerse him in water after the day of Ganesh Chaturthi.
-Later that day, Maharaj held Balbhau’s hand, and told him to continue his devotion, then held his breath, and left his body, while uttering, “Jay Gajanan”.
-Later, devotees began weeping, and a Chariot was arranged to tour Maharaj’s body around Shegaon.
+Later that day, Maharaj held Balbhau's hand, and told him to continue his devotion, then held his breath, and left his body, while uttering, “Jay Gajanan”.
+Later, devotees began weeping, and a Chariot was arranged to tour Maharaj's body around Shegaon.
 Devotees who lived away from Shegaon received this news from dreams.
 The Chariot went round town all night, while many offered prasadam and sweets in the name of Maharaj.
 Maharaj was later buried underneath his Samadhi.
 Prayers were offered for ten days, and many devotees participated.